-A 25 000 Euro grant to enable cardiovascular nurses to train in a European centre of excellence, in a country other than their own.
-The grant is to cover living costs during the time of training.
+Nursing and Allied Professional Training grants of 25,000 Euros to enable cardiovascular nurses and allied professionals to train in an ESC Member Country centre of excellence.
+The grant is meant to cover living costs during the time of training.

-The goal of this award is to help candidates attain clinical and academic competence and acquire experience of high quality cardiac nursing practice which will enable them to contribute to improving academic standards on return to their own country.
+The goal of this award is to help candidates attain clinical and academic competence and acquire experience of high quality in cardiac nursing or allied professional practice which will enable them to contribute to the improvement of academic standards upon return to their own country.

-This is an excellent opportunity to improve your skills, broaden your horizons and network with colleagues and experts outside your own country.
+This is an excellent opportunity to improve and broaden one’s skills, horizons and network with colleagues and experts outside one’s own country.

 Proposals may be submitted for specialised training or further training in the subject relevant to a particular clinical interest.